 3.8 In Act III Venus, reflecting public disinterest in the Parliamentary strife which threatened Charless rule, appears to be almost entirely self concerned when Adonis is led in dying from injuries inflicted by th Aedalian boar!.31 Venus initially grieves, not for her lover, but for herself:

-My groans shall reach the heavns: Oh powrs above,
+My groans shall reach the heavns: Oh powrs above, Take pity on the wretched Queen of Love!

 The ever Faithful Adonis expires and in her concluding lament the now wretched Queen of Love mourns again as much for herself as for Adonis: He shall adorn the heavns: here I will weep / Till I am falln into as cold a sleep.